(1840 - 1874)

 References & notes

 His service from Henderson1 and his Compiled Service Records,2 online from fold3.
 He's also seen as William D. Magnum.
+Winchester hospital details in a letter from Winchester of 2 October published in the Augusta Weekly Constitutionalist of 22 October 1862; thanks to Laura Elliott.
 Personal details from family genealogists and the US Census of 1860 and 1870.
 His gravesite is on Findagrave.
 His picture from a photograph published in Rachel McDaniel's Pike County (2011), contributed by Rosalee Mangham King.